Cable TV is so 2009!

 Pluto TV is another one of the free live streaming services.
-Offering users the choice of over 100 channels, featuring television shows and movies.
+Offering users the choice of over 100 channels featuring television shows and movies.
 The only hiccup with the network is the 30-second ads that tend to pop up randomly, even when there isn’t a natural break in the show or movie you’re viewing.

 We’re about to share some shocking information with you.
 Once upon a time, not too long ago, television didn’t exist!
 We can hear your collective gasp at the processing of this information.
-While it may seem unbelievable, there was a time in which people had to find alternative methods to entertain themselves.
+While it may seem unbelievable, there was a time when people had to find alternative methods to entertain themselves.
 One of the best ways of entertainment was reading.

 Opening a book allows individuals to create imagery with their minds and explore concepts and ideas without the guidance of lighting, acting, or reality camera zooms.
-Even if you aren’t interested in cutting the cable cord, or saving money, reading is an excellent hobby to pick-up.
+Even if you aren’t interested in cutting the cable cord or saving money, reading is an excellent hobby to pick-up.
 Often, television shows and movies find their origin in books.
 If you’re reading, you’re getting a glimpse into the world that inspires tv.
 It’s like having the ultimate spoiler, right in the palm of your hand.

 Cable Cutting Devices

-These are actual pieces of hardware that you hook up to your viewing device (television, projector, computer, etc.) to access a multitude of streaming apps or any of the free channels available within the particular device.
+These are actual hardware pieces that you hook up to your viewing device (television, projector, computer, etc.) to access a multitude of streaming apps or any of the free channels available within the particular device.
 Keep in mind, your initial investment in most of these is for the physical device only.

 Apple TV is one of the more favored streaming devices.
 This option allows you access to premium channels and to utilize various streaming apps within the device.
 You also have the choice to rent or buy thousands of movies.
 A great perk of Apple TV is that it will customize your viewing suggestions based on your past decisions.
 Therefore, you can review content that aligns with your interests continually.

 Apple TV is a bit more expensive as an initial investment, and you will still have to invest in the various viewing apps you want to use with your device.
 This may include Netflix, Hulu, or other streaming apps that you prefer.
-The initial investment for the device itself is around $150.00 and includes free access to over 70 channels, including ABC News, PBS Kids, The Smithsonian Channel, and The Weather Channel
+The initial investment for the device itself is around $150.00 and includes free access to over 70 channels, including ABC News, PBS Kids, The Smithsonian Channel, and The Weather Channel.

 Amazon Fire TV Cube